Campsites Near Mevagissey

 A rural and rustic campsite next to an old farm in a peaceful area.
 The facilities are basic, but are complete with tire swing and a little boat on the water.
 A great spot for connecting with nature and getting away from more commercial sites.
 It can be a little tricky to find, but in a campsite that’s often a good thing.
+This is closer to wild camping than most other campsites.
 Facilities include a simple shower and toilet facilities in basic wooden huts.
 This is a ‘back to nature’ style campsite.
 Bring your own bucket for washing up and get well and truly away from it all.
 There aren’t even set pitches, camp where you like!

 Pentewan Sands is situated just around the corner from Mevagissey, a campsite right on the waterfront.
 Pentewan sands has an indoor swimming pool, that’s usually a pleasant temperate and has some small water slides attached, as well as a separate pool for swimming only.
 Pentewan campsite also has a Hubbox burger restaurant on the seaside.
 The nearest pub is the Ship Inn, which is right next to the old harbour, which has since become a bird sanctuary (not the kind that’s covered in faeces where the birds beg to be fed).
 Pentewan campsite is great for bike riding in King’s Wood and watersports.
 Pentewan sands is the most established and largest campsite around so is ideal for those with a preference for more facilities.
 There’s a tennis court, childrens play area and on site water sports hire venue for sailing, water-skiing and more.
 It has two indoor heated swimming pools complete with small flumes and a jacuzzi.